 Asbestos Exposure in Boiler Workers

 Boiler technicians and other boiler workers are responsible for operating and maintaining hot water systems on gravity-fed steamships.
-They were at a significantly high risk of asbestos exposure since they worked in poorly ventilated areas and wore no protective gear.
+They were at a significantly high risk during their deployment of asbestos exposure in the military since they worked in poorly ventilated areas and wore no protective gear.

 These tasks caused them to work in restricted areas and to use products which commonly contained asbestos like pumps, insulation, valves, and coatings.
 It resulted in mesothelioma, lung cancer and other asbestos related diseases to develop in these individuals 20 to 50 years later.